Associate Professor Jacqueline Z Wilson

 The research team is led by CI Dr Joanne Evans (Monash University) along with Associate Professor Jacqueline Wilson (Federation University Australia); Professor Susan McKemmish (Monash University); Associate Professor Philip Mendes (Monash University); Professor Keir Reeves (Federation University Australia) and Dr Jane Bone (Monash University): $542,500

-2015 – 2018 Large Grants Sidney Myer Fund, Improving education outcomes for young people in out-of-home care.
+2015 – 2019 Large Grants Sidney Myer Fund and Department of Education and Training, Improving education outcomes for young people in out-of-home care.
 This project’s overarching aim is to improve rates of care leaver transition to and successful completion of tertiary education.
-This project brings together the Centre for Excellence in Child and Family Welfare (CFECFW), the peak body for child and family services in Victoria, Federation University Australia (Associate Professor Jacqueline Wilson) and La Trobe University (Associate Professor Andrew Harvey).
-This is led by The Centre for Excellence in Child and Family Welfare (CFECFW), with Federation University Australia and La Trobe University: $724,000.
+This project brings together the Centre for Excellence in Child and Family Welfare (CFECFW), the peak body for child and family services in Victoria, Federation University Australia (Associate Professor Jacqueline Wilson) and La Trobe University (Associate Professor Andrew Harvey): $750,000.

 2016 - 2017 National Priority Pool Funding (HEPP) This collaborative research project is led by Associate Professor Andrew Harvey (La Trobe University), along with associate Professor Jacqueline Z. Wilson (Federation University), Alan Beckley (University of Western Sydney) and the University of Technology Queensland.
 This project will utilise original evidence provided by care leaver students to help inform resources to retain and attract them in higher education settings: $120,000